SANNNNN-123/damage_tracker/README.md

-# Number Prediction Neural Network
+# Genshin Impact video game - Number Prediction Neural Network

-This project implements a neural network model to predict handwritten digits using deep learning techniques.
-The model is trained on a dataset of handwritten numbers and can predict digits from 0-9.
+This project implements a neural network model to predict digits using deep learning techniques.
+The model is trained on a dataset of numbers and can predict digits from 0-9.

 ## Project Overview

 The neural network is designed to:
-- Take video digit images as input
+- Take video digit and convert into images as input
 - Process them through convolutional layers
 - Output predictions for the digit classification (0-9)